Skip to content

 What Direct Flights Cost

 Prices for direct flights from the UK to Lapland vary significantly depending on when you book, when you fly, and which airline you choose.
-As a rough guide, expect return flights in the range of 150-400€ per person.
+As a rough guide, easyJet’s scheduled Gatwick to Rovaniemi returns run about 110-250 GBP depending on timing, with January the cheapest month and December the peak.
+Charter seats are mostly sold inside packages, so flight-only prices vary more.
+Treat all of these as early-booking guide prices: fares climb steeply as the travel date approaches, and peak December dates sell out first.
 Prices are for the 2025-26 season and change annually – check airline websites for current rates when winter 2026-27 schedules are released.

 The pricing pattern is predictable: